Read Chapter 26 “We Are So Close”

 – “But…” — Maggie wanted to say that the Corporate Army promised safe crossing, so they still had time.
 In Ecotopia promise is a binding contract.
 But she quickly remembered that in the Old World a promise means very little.
 Patrick was understandably anxious, knowing what the army was capable of.

 Jenny turned back just to catch the last glimpse of the four of them disappearing in the thick, cloudy fog that wrapped around the bridge.
-Once she could see them no more, she took a deep breath and followed the drones to her own dismay.
+Once she could see them no more, she took a deep breath and followed her destiny into her dismay.

-Maggie’s guilt for handing Jenny over to the bunch of corporate savages (willing to perform senseless cruelty only because they could) was growing.
+Maggie felt troubled handing over Jenny to the bunch of corporate savages willing to perform senseless cruelty only because they could.
 In that moment of sadness, she realized that doing her best wasn’t going to be enough to change the past.
-She needed something much more bankable and global than building a spacecraft.
-Her mind began connecting facts and data, which led her to wonder if instead of abandoning Earth they could somehow save it by meddling in the past.
+She needed something much more global than building a spacecraft.
+Her mind got into an overdrive connecting facts and data, which led her to wonder if instead of abandoning Earth they could somehow save it by meddling in the past.

 Only a few minutes into the crossing the crumbling old bridge broke in front of their eyes leaving a huge gap between both ends.